aws/aws-parallelcluster/tests/integration-tests/README.md

                         URL to a pre install script (default: None) --post-install POST_INSTALL
-                        URL to a post install script (default: None)
+                        URL to a post install script (default: None) --instance-types-data INSTANCE_TYPES_DATA
+                        Additional information about instance types used in the tests.
+The format is a JSON map instance_type -> data, where data must respect the same structure returned by ec2 describe-instance-types (default: None)

 AMI selection parameters:
   --custom-ami CUSTOM_AMI